Teranis/Cell_ACDC/docs/source/getting-started.rst

 Correcting Tracking and Segmentation Mistakes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The first step in using the GUI is to load a file.
-For this, click on "File" in the top ribbon and select "Load folder", or directly select the corresponding button (|loadfolder|).
+For this, click on **"File"** in the top ribbon and select **"Load folder"**, or directly select the corresponding button (|loadfolder|).
 This will open a window which prompts you to select a folder.
-After selecting the folder containing the information for the position you want to analyse, you will be prompted to select the channel you want to view as well as double check the metadata.
+After selecting the folder containing the information for the position you want to analyse, you will be prompted to **select the channel you want to view** as well as double **check the metadata**.

 Alternatively, if only a single image or video should be analysed, select ``File → Open image/video file…``.